Last Updated on April 9, 2023 by Victor Queiroz

-In addition to residing in Portugal, the Portuguese renting market can be quite profitable, given the recognition that this country has in the European community and also in the world.
+In addition, to residing in Portugal, the Portuguese renting market can be quite profitable, given the recognition this country has in the European and worldwide community.

 In this article, we’ll answer some very popular questions related to real estate in Portugal.